Nangal Choudhary: Roads

+Recent road development in the district has improved the connectivity of Nangal Chaudhary significantly and made travel much faster as it connected it to all nearby cities and towns with either 4 lane or 6 lane expressways.
+It was made possible to reach Delhi and Jaipur in 2.25 hours and Chandigarh in 4 hrs.
+Nangal Choudhary has 3 side Ring Road also which have ease traffic in the main city.

 Bus

-Narnaul, Nizampur, Behror, Mohindergarh, Jaipur and Kotputli connected.
+Narnaul, Nizampur, Mohindergarh, Jaipur and Kotputli connected through robust Bus network.
+After newly build NH-152D (Trans-Haryana Expressway) Connectivity to Chandigarh, Ambala, Jammu, Amritsar, Jalandhar, Sangrur has been increased exponentially.

 Rail

 Railway: Narnaul 22 km and Nizampur 14 km, is located on the Delhi-Ringas-Abu Road-Ahmedabad-Mumbai railway track.
 Only seven trains run on this section.
 The track is a part of Western Dedicated Freight Corridor.

 Government of India have confirmed proposal to develop IMLH at Nangal Chaudhary under DMICDC project, this will stimulate industrial growth in the region.
+Recently, Govt. of India have conducted survey for a new railway line from Jhajjar (Haryana) to Khairthal (Rajasthan) through Kanina, Narnaul, Nangal Chaudhary, Behror.
+If, this railway project finalised then Nangal Chaudhary city will have its Railway Station.

 Airport

 Airport: Indra Gandhi International Airport, Delhi is the nearest international and domestic airport; the second nearest international and domestic airport is Jaipur.
+Bacchod Airstrip is the nearest airport at 25 km.

 Distances to cities

 Distances to cities: Mahendragarh 47 km, Rewari 76 km, Behror 25 km, Narnaul 22 Km, Alwar 80 km, Jhunjhunu 90 km, Gurgaon 110 km, Delhi 140 km, Jaipur 138 km, Chandigarh 397 km.